Saicharan0662/spam-email-detector-nb/readme.md

 # Spam Email Detector
 This is a Spam Email Detector built using Naive Bayes.
-It's implemented from scratch using pythong and using inbuilt libraries also.
+It's implemented from scratch using python and using inbuilt libraries also.

 Give it a ⭐ if you liked it!